simplewebrtc/signalmaster/README.md

     docker run --name signalmaster -d -p 8888:8888 signalmaster

 This will start a signal master server on port 8888 exposed on port 8888.

+## Differences

+This version allows you to set the host for listening.